The following Corporation Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

-It may be necessary to carry out various preparatory steps before a group of companies are sold or acquired.
-This may be due to the fact that a purchaser only wishes to acquire certain assets or companies within a group, or the vendor wishes to retain certain assets or companies.
+In many cases, the decision to sell a company is taken over a long period, during which there is an opportunity for pre-sale tax planning.
+This may be necessary if a purchaser only wishes to acquire certain assets or companies within a group, or the vendor wishes to retain certain assets or companies.
 This will be a matter for negotiation between purchaser and vendor.
-Some of the relevant tax considerations are set out below.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.

 Summary of capital allowances on carsThe current capital allowance rates applicable to cars are as follows:Pool typeDescription of carRateLegislationMain rate poolNew and unused cars with CO2 emissions over 50g/km but not more than 110g/km (to be reduced to 50g/km and below from April 2021)18%CAA